addama/ff_sim/README.md

 Current Work
 ============

  * Polish the message log so it's readable
- * Adapt Announcer.js to be able to keep logs for individual Combatants as well as the Battle log
  * Make some kind of display function _somewhere_ to begin laying the Combatants and their info out visually
  * Clean up config.json so the Ability -> Effect relationship is more clear
  * Making sure buffs and debuffs actually modify stats